-The cheese sauce market is forecast to grow at 5.3% CAGR through 2025.
+The cheese sauce market is forecast to grow 4.1% in the period of 2021 to 2028.
 To stand out in this sea of competition, formulators continue to look for innovative ways to introduce, reformulate or improve their products.
 The latest cheese sauce trends are an indication of just how creative some of these food and beverage companies can be.

 Classic Cheese Sauce Pairings

 If you look at a traditional charcuterie board, you’ll see an artfully arranged assortment of meats, olives, fruit and nuts.
 The main anchor and star of the show is, of course, cheese.
 Many of these same classic pairings are being incorporated into all-in-one cheese spreads for use on crackers and artisan breads.

 Pairing walnuts and tart cranberries with a sweet cheese sauce provides an irresistible sweet and sour combination that consumers love.
 Adding olives and figs into a cheese spread can give it instant charm by transporting a person’s taste buds to a Mediterranean seaside.
 Classic herbs and spices are additional ways to enhance cheesy sauces and dips, and mixing in chives, onions, garlic, peppers, truffles and even bits of salami or bacon amp up the flavor and appeal.